 Office Locations At KPMG Consulting

-KPMG has offices in 155 countries across its three core regions: The Americas, EMA (Europe, Middle East, Africa) and Asia Pacific, with 87 offices in the US alone.
+KPMG has offices in 146 countries and territories across its three core regions: The Americas, EMA (Europe, Middle East, Africa) and Asia Pacific, with 87 offices in the US alone.

 Career Path At KPMG Consulting